millerk22/emc2-labs/EMC2-Labs-Fall/lab10.rst

 Write a function ``fermat_prime(k)`` that takes an integer ``k`` and outputs ``True`` or ``False`` depending on whether or not ``2^(2^k)+1`` is prime.

-*Hint*: The SymPy package has some useful functions for primality testing and factoring:
+The SymPy package has some useful functions for primality testing and factoring:

 >>> from sympy import isprime, factorint